 - For a secondary purpose that is directly related to the primary purpose

-Where reasonable and practicable to do so, we will collect your Personal Information only from you.
+Where reasonable and practicable to do so, we will collect Personal Information only from the individual it relates to.
 However, in some circumstances we may be provided with information by third parties (such as other disability services).
-In such a case we will take reasonable steps to ensure that you are made aware of the information provided to us by the third party.
+In such a case we will take reasonable steps to ensure that clients and employees are made aware of the information provided to us by the third party.

 Disclosure of Personal Information